unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

 We saw an increase in the number of web3 social projects taking advantage of the power of Unlock Protocol too!
-[Nimi](https://nimi.io/) was a crowd favorite with an dApp that allows you to aggregate your soical profiles.
+[Nimi](https://nimi.io/) was a crowd favorite with a dApp that allows you to aggregate your soical profiles.
 Other notable projects include [Cobogo](https://cobogo.io) for creator profiles and fundraising for the creator economy, [Maven Foundation](https://maven.foundation/) is continuing their work on building tools to empower social influencers and